-We may not want the rights of an agent to depend only on past events, but also on values of variables.
+The rights of an agent may not only depend on past events, but may also depend on values of variables.
 Variables in SIMPLE are called properties.
-A property can be assigned to the protocol, or can be assigned to individual agents.
-For example, an auction may have a property 'highest bid' and each buyer may have a property 'bid price' to represent the price he or she has bid.
-If we have for example properties 'the price' and 'the account balance' then we can say things like:
+A property can be assigned to the protocol (a global property), or can be assigned to individual agents (a role property).
+For example, we may specify that every buyer has a property 'age', and that the protocol has a global property 'minimum age', so that we can state conditions such as: